falkr/ttm4175/pages/iot-devices.md

 * [Tutorial](https://microbit.org/projects/make-it-code-it/max-min-thermometer/?editor=python)

 **Idea for an extra function**: Reset the temperatures when both buttons are pressed.

+:task: Go through each of the application examples.
+Try to sketch a solution individually first, then together in your team.
+Try to make it run.
+Then compare your solution with the one given in the documentation.

+:report: Show how the applications work with a short sequence of screenshots.
+Describe what the code does.

 # Create Your Own Application